-There is NO sign-ups or changes on the day of a rodeo.
+There are NO sign-ups or changes on the day of a rodeo.
 Likewise, we cannot allow events to be added after the late call-in period is over.

 What is Grand Entry?

 A display of flags, royalty, and competitors comprise a rodeo grand entry.
 This is the kick-off to each of our rodeos.
 We encourage all of our competitors to join in grand entry, but it is not required.
 Full rodeo attire is required for grand entry.

 Can we turn in our raffle tickets or our ad a little late?

 Raffle tickets and Finals’ ads must be turned in by the due dates.
 Raffle tickets are due June 26th and Finals’ ads are due August 7.
 No raffle tickets or ads will be accepted after their due dates.
 An ad form can be found on our Forms' and Waivers' Page.

 Does the ad that we get with our sponsorship count towards our Finals’ ad requirement?